 Alicia works for Learfield Sports helping businesses create sponsorship programs that build brand association with the University of Vermont Catamounts and their fans.

-A 2010 graduate of the University of Vermont (UVM), Alicia has a degree in Business Administration with a concentration in Marketing.
+A 2010 graduate of the University of Vermont, Alicia has a degree in Business Administration with a concentration in Marketing.
 Upon graduation, she moved to Denver to work in premium sales for the Denver Broncos organization.

-Alicia lives in Essex, Vermont with her husband Brad and their cat Simba.
+Alicia lives in South Burlington, Vermont with her husband Brad and two daughters Ryley and Quinn.

 1. Smile, make people smile